allfortest/delta-list/README.md

 ## Steps to add a new project
-1. Add project information to /main.json
+1. Add project information in /main.json
 2. Add a new folder in /projects,the folder name must be project_id which you set in /main.json
 3. Add the following files under the project folder
 > - ***logo.png*** (project logo, aspect ratio 1:1)